The Home Loan Game (how it actually works)

 Which can lead to not buying a home.

-But that means missing out on home price growth.
+But that means missing out on future home price growth.

 Federal Reserve: Median Home Price